tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/read-notification-hub.md

 ## Response Body

 A NotificationHubDescription element with all policies defined in the current node.
-For an example, see [Create Notification Hub](dn223269\(v=azure.100\).md).
+For an example, see [Create a notification hub](create-notification-hub.md).